 The Fotona Dynamis dual wavelength laser combines the power of the Erbium-YAG and Nd:YAG lasers for the enhanced treatment for a range of different types of scarring including acne, hypotrophic, atrophic and keloid scarring.

 At the CREO Clinic, we offer a vast range of doctor-led laser treatments using the Fotona laser.
-Dr. Sabina is a general practitioner and aesthetic doctor providing bespoke, specialist laser treatment for the removal of scars.

 Before & After Images